hellogreg/pstv/pstv.md

 - How do we easily get to the search button and the ellipses at the bottom right?
 Again, the interface was made for touch and quick scrolling.
 Should have a left-hand menu, like the other TV-based PlayStation consoles.
 You always know moving left takes you back to a higher level in the hierarchy.
 - Only show games I can download in my download list.
 - Highlight the PS+ games and discounts
 - Are there games for sale that I can't actually play!?
 (Yes.
-Verified with Touch My Katamari.)
+Verified with *Touch My Katamari*.)

 ## Other Additions (And A Couple Subtractions)